KJ-Chiu/docker-ubuntu-4-dev/README.md

     `./get-inside.sh`

+6. When developing the web service, there are **80** and **8080** port exposed. in *docker-run.sh* I assign 7777 to 80 and 8888 to 8080

+    * `localhost:7777`
+    * `localhost:8888`

-6. Normally the container will keep running in the background unless the computer restart or just trying to shut it down
+7. Normally the container will keep running in the background unless the computer restart or just trying to shut it down

     `./docker-stop.sh`